YeYongFen/aricle/Fight the Landlord.md

 **Triple  with pair** (any three-of-a-kind + any pair)

-**Straight/Chain** (five or more consecutively numbered card,from '3' up to ace, for example '8-9-10-J-Q'.
+**single Chain** (five or more consecutively numbered card,from '3' up to ace, for example '8-9-10-J-Q'.
 Twos and jokers cannot be used)

 **Pairs chain** (three or more consecutive pairs)